Gazelle vs Exercise Bike

 Both exercise machines rely heavily on leg movements: the exercise bike has you pedaling, while the Gazelle has you striding in a standing position, using the arms at different levels of effort, depending on what muscles you wish to exercise.
 Both offer different resistance settings.

 Depending on the bike you have, you may be able to change resistance settings without stopping your exercise.
 With the Gazelle, you’ll have to stop your workout, get off the machine and manually change the resistance setting.
-This takes a matter of seconds.
+This only takes a matter of seconds, however.

 Gazelle models come with and without resistance.